ausbin/webzone-cf/README.md

 The first time you run this, you'll need to:

 1. Add a CNAME record for the hostname, which is needed for generating the SSL cert.
 If you go to the Events tab in the CloudFront section of the AWS Console for the stack, you can see what CNAME it expects
 2. Add A and AAAA records which are aliases for the CloudFront distribution once CloudFormation has set it up
- 3. Upload the frontend:
-    1. Go to the frontend directory: `cd frontend`
-    2. Install dependencies: `npm install`
-    3. Build prod frontend: `npm run build`
-    4. Upload prod frontend: `cd build && aws s3 sync . s3://gtpd-monitor-website/`

 To locally test the lambda, you can use `./local.py`.
 There are various flags that change its behavior.
 You can create a virtualenv (e.g., `virtualenv -p